Armstrong's axioms: Extensivity

 Extensivity can replace augmentation as axiom in the sense that augmentation can be proved from extensivity together with the other axioms.

 Proof

 Armstrong relation

 Given a set of functional dependencies $F$, an Armstrong relation is a relation which satisfies all the functional dependencies in the closure $F^+$ and only those dependencies.
-Unfortunately, the minimum-size Armstrong relation for a given set of dependencies can have a size which is an exponential function of the number of attributes in the dependencies considered.
+The minimum-size Armstrong relation for a given set of dependencies can have a size which is an exponential function of the number of attributes in the dependencies considered.